 - 225 g fructose

-- Finely grated zest and juice of 2 oranges
+- 2 oranges, finely grated zest and juice

 - Place the butter into a large glass bowl over a bain-marie at a medium to low temperature